MeexReay/minceraftOS/README.md

 cp data/minceraft/ultimmc.cfg.def data/minceraft/ultimmc.cfg
 ```

-Use `mkmine.sh` script to make ISO file.
+Use `mkmine.sh` script to make ISO file. \
-Result will be in `output/` directory.
+Result will be in `output/` directory. \
+Script compiles it only for x86_64, but I think it's not really hard to make it compile for any other architecture

 ```
 sudo ./mkmine.sh # idk why it needs sudo, please pr if you know how to remove it